Araf020/shift_register_verilog/README.md

 Now run this from the terminal

     gtkwave
+this will open GUI of gtwave.

-and open the .vcd file.
+Now  open the .vcd file using gtkwave GUI